Written byConnie Yang

-Tips: Not all volume without a drive letter has mount path errors.
-If you can access the volume after assigning a drive letter to it in Disk Management, the volume is just missing a drive letter rather than has mount path issues.
+Note: Not all volume without a drive letter has mount path errors.
+If you can access the volume after assigning a drive letter to it in Disk Management, the volume is just missing a drive letter rather than having mount path issues.

 You have formatted a new volume on the target volume.
-This operation requires to shrink the volume to free up space, and then create and format a new volume.
+This operation requires shrinking the volume to free up space and then creating and formatting a new volume.
 During this process, the file system structure of the volume may be severely damaged so to cause the volume inaccessible.

-How to fix CHKDSK "Cannot open volume for direct access" error?
+How to fix the CHKDSK 'Cannot open volume for direct access' error?